(Keratitis Sicca; Dry Eye Syndrome)

 Copyright © Nucleus Medical Media, Inc.

-- The eye does make enough tears, but they are of poor quality and are unable to adequately coat the surface of the eye.
-They evaporate too quickly because there is not enough oil content.
+- Make enough tears, but they evaporate too quickly because there is not enough oil content in them

-- The sensation of a burning, itching, or foreign body in the eye
+- Feeling a burning, itching, or foreign body in the eyes

 - Sensitivity to light